Muhammad Ragil

-Muhammad Ragil (born 8 May 2005) is an Indonesian professional footballer who plays as a forward for Kendal Tornado, on loan from Liga 1 club Bhayangkara.
+Muhammad Ragil (born 8 May 2005) is an Indonesian professional footballer who plays as a forward for Championship club PSMS Medan, on loan from Bhayangkara Presisi.

 Club career

 Bhayangkara

 A product of Bhayangkara youth academy, Ragil made his Liga 1 debut with Bhayangkara in a 1–3 lost against PSIS Semarang on 3 July 2023, as a starter.
 He also scored his first goal in this match.

 International career

 Ragil was called by coach Indra Sjafri to the Indonesia U20 team to participate at the 2024 Maurice Revello Tournament.